drytarius/CS2FM/README.md

 3. Click "Auto Detect Paths", or if that doesn't work select "Core" and "Game" paths manually.
 4. Open the application and click "Add" then select the font file from the dialogue menu (or you can drag and drop if you want to).
 5. If done correctly, you should see your font listed.
 Click on it to select it.
-6. Adjust the font size, if you want to that is.
+6. Adjust the font size, if you want to, that is.
 7. Click on "Apply Selected Font."

 Now close Counter Strike 2 if you have it running and launch it again.
 If everything went well you should see your font applied.